OpenWines/openwines.github.io/src/data-models.md

 ## The JSON-LD choice

 - JSON-LD is a JSON-based Serialization for Linked Data.
-- JSON-LD represents graphs
+It represents graphs
 - It is primarily intended to be a way to use Linked Data in Web-based programming environments, to build interoperable Web services, and to store Linked Data in JSON-based storage engines.
 Since JSON-LD is 100% compatible with JSON, the large number of JSON parsers and libraries available today can be reused.
 - It is also designed to be usable as RDF, if desired, for use with other Linked Data technologies like SPARQL.
 - It is designed to be usable directly as JSON, with no knowledge of RDF.